Why nonverbal communication is important

 It can be hard to match your nonverbal communication and your words when your child does or says something that’s funny but also unacceptable – for example, if a young child says ‘Mummy’s a poo-head’ or an older child repeats something rude an adult has said.

 It’s tempting to laugh, but that sends a mixed message.
-Your child will be more likely to understand that this behaviour isn’t acceptable if your words and your nonverbal signals match up.
-So try keeping a straight face and using a firm tone to say something like ‘In our family we speak to each other politely’.
+Your child will be more likely to understand that this behaviour isn’t acceptable if your nonverbal signals match your words.
+So try keeping a straight face and using a firm tone to say something like ‘In our family we speak to each other respectfully’.

 Nonverbal communication and children with additional needs

-Autistic children and children with other additional needs can have trouble with communication, including nonverbal communication.
+Autistic children and children with other additional needs might have a range of verbal and non-verbal communication skills and abilities.

 Some children also have sensory sensitivities and might find body contact like hugging difficult.
 These children might be more comfortable with other expressions of warmth or approval.
 Think about the sort of nonverbal communication that your child likes best, and use this to communicate approval – for example, clapping, winking or giving a thumbs-up.